copdips/copdips.github.io/_posts/2019/2019-06-19-git-cheat-sheet.md

 No more need to add `HEAD` like `git reset HEAD <file>` and `git reset HEAD` since git v1.8.2.
 {: .notice--info}

-Dont use `git rm --cached <filename>` to unstage, it works only for newly created file to remove them from the staging area.
+Do not use `git rm --cached <filename>` to unstage, it works only for newly created file to remove them from the staging area.
 But if you specify a existing file, it will delete it from cache, even if it is not staged.
 {: .notice--warning}

 ### Undo commit to working directory